francisdavey/physics/planning/leibniz.md

 -  "variables" like x or v take an element of the scale group and give a value in the target field.
 -  Expressions involving variable are also functions of the same kind with operations pulled back from the target field.
 Eg x * v, would be s in scale group -> x(s)*v(s)
 - The Configuration Space (or Ambient State Space): If you combine all your variables together (e.g., you have 5 variables: \(x_1, x_2, x_3, x_4, x_5\)), the values collectively live in a high-dimensional vector space, such as \(\mathbb{R}^{5}\).
 This is the "Lab Space" of things we might actually measure in the lab.
 You don't measure expressions you measure variables.
--  A toric ideal is the set of all equations  that are invariant under the scaling group
+-  The toric ideal is the set of all polynomials that scale by a uniform factor under any element of the scaling group
+-  If I=toric ideal, The Variety Z(I) is the Toric Variety.
 -  vt-d=0 is a polynomial which defines a toric variety (a hypersurface in 3D).
 -  A toric variety is a "a geometric space that contains this scaling group as an open, dense piece" (?).
 "A Toric Variety is an algebraic variety (a shape defined by polynomial equations) that contains a coordinate scaling group (a torus) as a dense open set, such that the scaling group can act on the entire shape without breaking its geometric structure."
 -  Toric variety lives in the configuration space (the things you can measure).